mstraciak/flashforge-ad5m-mods/README.md

 5) Extruder housing.
 If you have broken or just need new housing, try my design. (recomend printing with SLA printer)
 6) Start/end gcode with autoleveling at the begining of the print for orcaslicer 2.0.0.dev (usefull with sending files over wifi)
 7) Connecting ANY usb webcam direct do LCD (not with existing USB port)
-8) Web control printer on local web server. (working with stock 2.4.5 firmware) ** I highly recommend a better version of my webcontrol from [Andy4Shurr](https://github.com/Andy4Shurr/flashforge-ad5m-mods).
+8) Web control printer on local web server. (working with stock 2.4.5 firmware) **I highly recommend a better version of my webcontrol from [Andy4Shurr](https://github.com/Andy4Shurr/flashforge-ad5m-mods)**

 This and other useful mods for flashforge adventurer 5m/5m pro are [here](https://github.com/g992/flashforge-ad5m-5mpro-research).